stephaneVercouillieBMID/slate/source/workingVersion.html.md

 Distributed Claims are claims that are asserted by a Claims Provider other than the Open ID Provider but are returned as references by the Open ID Provider.

+Aggregated and distributed Claims are represented by using special `_claim_names` and `_claim_sources`members of the JSON object containing the Claims.

 Normal Claims MUST be supported.
 Support for Aggregated Claims and Distributed Claims is OPTIONAL.